/HERE TO HELP

 Seniors who are considering attending a Division I or II University and hope to compete on an athletic team must complete an NCAA application eligibility form.
 Students can apply to the NCAA on-line by clicking HERE.
 Seniors who are considering attending an NAIA member school must complete the NAIA application.
 For a complete listing of NAIA schools and an application click HERE.
-If an NCAA or NAIA application is made online, a copy of the completed form must be given to the counseling secretary for submission of the student’s transcript to the eligibility centers.
+When a student completes NCAA or NAIA application, he/she must request transcripts be sent to NCAA or NAIA via their Parchment account.
 It is the student’s responsibility to check requirements and make sure his/her senior courses insure eligibility.
 Here is the link to the Holland Christian High School guide to NCAA eligibility by Division 1 or Division 2.

 Men must register with Selective Service within 30 days of their 18th birthday.
 For more information go to www.sss.gov.